Salekin-13/intro-to-ml-basics/README.md

 * MLPs can model more complex decision boundaries with hidden layers but still struggles with complex data like RGB images in CIFAR-10.
 * Proper parameter initialization helps avoid vanishing and exploding gradients.
 * Dropout and L2 regularization are helpful in reducing overfitting, especially for deeper models.
+* The concept of Bias-Variance trade-off is also explored for the deep MLP model.

 ---